PCS Move

 Mandatory counseling with the local Transportation Office (TO) and written approval on DD Form 2278 are required before starting the move or incurring PPM-specific expenses; skipping counseling can result in limited payment or claim denial.
 Storage-in-Transit also requires prior TO approval.

 The PPM claim must be submitted within 45 days of completing the move.
 Members may request an Advance Operating Allowance (AOA) of up to 60% of the estimated PPM monetary allowance per JTR par.
-051502-G-3 (some branches cap at 50%); the advance is recouped from the final PPM payment.
+051502-G-3 (the Marine Corps may cap it at 50%); the advance is recouped from the final PPM payment.

 DTR Part IV, Chapter 411 · DD Form 2278 · JTR par.
 051502-G-3